Germain-Longchamp/mana_app_v1-2/README.md

 Crédits :

-* Créer Germain Longchamp et Calvin Ponsot
+* By Germain Longchamp et Calvin Ponsot and really advices and help by Remi Calizzano aka airKlizz
 * Début du développement : 08/03/2021
-* Essai changement

 ## Installation